Translate

 When was that last time?

-Brain scientist Lara Boyd once said that human brain changes its shapes each time we learn something and learning ability is different, in fact unique, in every human being.
-This is why some of you might be good at solving mathematical problem but some are good at sports.
-This unique ability can not be obtained with a medicine, practice or enforcing or guidance and coaching.
+Brain scientist Lara Boyd once remarked that the human brain changes its shape each time we learn something, and our learning abilities are unique to each individual.
+This uniqueness explains why some people excel at solving mathematical problems while others are great at sports.
+This unique learning ability cannot be acquired through medicine, practice, or even guidance and coaching.